Most brand health trackers are corporate astrology.

 Why Impressions, Not Clicks?

-This is where most marketers fail.
-They obsess over clicks—classic conversion rate optimization (CRO) tunnel vision.
+This is where most marketers screw up.
+They obsess over clicks.
+Classic conversion rate optimization (CRO) tunnel vision.

-Clicks are a function of your ad spend (if you are bidding on your own name) and your SEO ranking.
+Clicks are a function of your ad spend (if you're bidding on your own name) and your SEO ranking.
 Clicks can be stolen by competitors.
 Clicks don't tell you about demand creation.

 Impressions represent INTENT.

 An "Impression" in this filtered view means a human being sat down, engaged their nervous system, and typed your name into the box.
-They *demanded* you.
-This is mental availability metrics in action—you occupied the right category entry points in their brain.
+They demanded you.
+That's mental availability metrics in action.
+You occupied the right category entry points in their brain.

 The "Mayhem" Metric:

-There is usually a lag time.
+There's usually a lag.
 Brand takes time to percolate.
 We typically see a 30-to-60-day lag between "High-Voltage Creative" deployment and the "Search Console Spike."
-Performance marketers panic during this lag—they want instant ROAS gratification.
+Performance marketers panic during this lag.
+They want instant ROAS gratification.
 Brand builders understand the brand trajectory analysis and wait for the harvest.

 Tool 3: The "Direct" Ratio (The Bank Account)